PG1003/observer/README.md

 ## Features

 * Connected callables can accept _less_ parameters than the subject's interface provides.
-* Defining the observer's notification values by variadic template parameters.
+* Defining the observer's notification values types by variadic template parameters.
 * Connect all kinds of callables to a subject; member functions, lambdas, functors, ```std::function``` and free functions.
 * Lifetime management of the connection between the subject and observer.
 * [1 header file](https://github.com/PG1003/observer/blob/master/src/observer.h) that includes only 2 headers from the standard template library.